 At the end of each semester the religious sister, with her Formation Director, will assess her progress based on her personal goals from the five facets of the Women Religious Formation Program.
 A religious sister who is in temporary vows is evaluated at the end of each academic year, using the five facets of the Formation Program, by self-evaluation and peer evaluations among those in temporary vows and her Formation Director.
-Information from this evaluation will be used to help her be e a mature, responsible leader a nd member of the I Divine ' Word C College community.
+Information from this evaluation will be used to help h er be a mature, responsible leader and member of the Divine Word (College community.